-ANB019 is an antibody that inhibits the function of the interleukin-36-receptor, or IL-36R, which we are initially developing as a potential first-in-class therapy for generalized pustular psoriasis (GPP) and palmo-plantar pustular psoriasis (PPP) patients.
+ANB019 is an antibody that inhibits the function of the interleukin-36-receptor, or IL-36R, which we are initially developing as a potential first-in-class therapy for patients suffering from generalized pustular psoriasis (GPP) and palmoplantar pustulosis (PPP), previously referred to as palmo-plantar pustular psoriasis.

 GPP is a chronic, life-threatening, rare disease with no currently approved therapies.
 GPP is a systemic inflammatory disease characterized by the development of widespread pustules marked by idiopathic exacerbations.
 In severe cases, GPP patients can die from cardio-pulmonary failure, exhaustion, toxicity and/or infection subsequent to occurrences of pustular flares.
 Patients with GPP suffer without robust therapeutic options because currently approved psoriasis management therapies have not demonstrated clear efficacy in the treatment of this condition.
 Studies have shown that GPP is associated with mutations that lead to abnormally high signaling through the IL-36R, which we believe can be addressed by treatment with ANB019.
 We estimate GPP affects approximately 3,000 patients in the United States.